FlorescuAndrei/servlets-and-jsp/README.md

 # servlets-and-jsp
 Servlet and JSP Learning Project.
 First step.
-Create and manage a To do list.
+Create and manage a To do list: login, view Todo list, add Todo, delete Todo